jaroslawjanas/llmw-green-blocks/README.md

 --context-window CONTEXT_WINDOW   Maximum number of tokens to use as context for generation (default: 1024)
 ```

 Note: All watermarking results are automatically saved to the `output/` directory.
-If you don't specify a filename with `--output`, a filename will be automatically generated based on the model name and a random identifier.
+If you don't specify a filename with `--output`, a filename will be automatically generated based on the model name and a timestamp (format: `modelname_gen_YYYYMMDD_HHMMSS.txt`).
+This ensures that multiple runs don't overwrite each other.

 ## Examples